16 Feb 7 Tips for Great Front Yard Landscaping and Curb Appeal

 1) By “business in the front,” I mean keep it clean and relatively simple in the front yard, but still interesting and colorful without going overboard.
 Because people generally agree on great curb appeal, use a designer to make sure that you, the neighbors, and future potential buyers can all agree that your landscaping is well done and welcoming.

-3) Use taller shrubs reaching the bottom of the windows against the house and shorter shrubs or perennials along the front border to provide depth and greater seasonal interest.
-Using at least 2-3 layers of plants looks so much better than a single row (tall in back, medium height in the middle and shorter plants in front).
+3) Use taller shrubs that reach the bottom of the windows against the house and shorter shrubs or perennials along the front border to provide depth and greater seasonal interest.
+Using at least two or three layers of plants (tall in back, medium height in the middle, and shorter plants in front) looks so much better than a single row.

 5) Make sure you incorporate both evergreens and flowering perennials to maximize interest throughout the season.
 I like using evergreens along the back row or boxwood hedges along a front border.

 6) If you love planting annuals each year, plant them only in pots, window boxes, or in a small dedicated section of the landscaping close to the main entrance or at the beginning of the main walkway where they will draw people toward the front door and be most noticeable.
-Annuals can work well as a focal point, but so do small flowering trees like hydrangeas as shown.
+Annuals can work well as a focal point, but so do small flowering trees like hydrangeas, as shown in the top photo.

-7) Use ornamental trees or taller shrubs to ‘key’ the corner of the house, these will soften the looks of the home and provide a more natural transition from your house to the landscaping below.
+7) Use ornamental trees or taller shrubs to “key” the corner of the house.
+These will soften the look of the home and provide a more natural transition from your house to the landscaping below.